yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

     </tr>
     <tr>
         <td>Expired Time</td>
-        <td>If user doesn’t active for a long time which over expire time, the server-side will delete the session to
+        <td>If the user doesn’t active for a long time which over expires time, the server-side will delete the session to
             save the space
         </td>
-        <td><li>user can set expiration time for each cookies.</li> <li>It will expire after closing browser if it set on client-side
+        <td><li>Users can set the expiration time for each cookie.</li> <li>It will expire after closing the browser if it set on client-side
         </li></td>
         <td>The data clear automatically when the browser is closed</td>
-        <td>The data <b>WILL NOT</b> be deleted when the browser is closed until user clear through JavaScript, browser cache /
+        <td>The data <b>WILL NOT</b> be deleted when the browser is closed until the user clear through JavaScript, browser cache /
             locally stored data
         </td>
     </tr>